Jason Banton

-Jason Steve Banton (born 15 December 1992) is an former English footballer who played as a winger.
+Jason Steve Banton (born 15 December 1992) is an English footballer who plays as a winger.

 An England under-17 international, he had a number of clubs as a young player, spending time at Arsenal, Blackburn Rovers, Liverpool and Leicester City, before making his debut in the Football League on loan at Burton Albion in October 2011.
 He signed with Crystal Palace in 2012, and was loaned out to Plymouth Argyle and Milton Keynes Dons before joining Plymouth permanently in January 2014.
 He signed with Wycombe Wanderers in June 2015, and spent a brief time on loan at Hartlepool United.
 On 13 February 2016, he signed for Notts County until the end of the 2015–16 season, he was released by Notts at the end of the season and signed for Crawley Town, subsequently going on loan to Scottish Premiership side Partick Thistle.
 At the end of the 2016–17 season Banton was released by Crawley and joined National League Woking.
 On 20 June 2018, he joined Gary Owers' National League South challengers Torquay United.
 Banton went onto have spells at Braintree Town, Romford and Cray Wanderers before eventually joining Kingstonian ahead of the 2021–22 campaign.He signed with Sittingbourne FC in June 2022.
 In October 2022, Banton signed for Herne Bay.
 In December 2022, Banton transferred to Brightlingsea Regent.